jordansite/jekyll-vlog/_posts/2016-09-06-The-Brain-Game.md

 ### Fight Back

-Everytime you watch Netflix your brain wins, and your brain keeps score.
+Every time you watch Netflix your brain wins, and your brain keeps score.
 Just like in any game the more your brain scores, its harder to fight back and take the lead.

 So how do we fight back how do we beat our brain?
 Well if this is all new to you then start SLOW and ease yourself into it.